Skip to content

 If I shouldn’t eat certain fish from the red zone, is it okay to swim there?

-There is no known DDTs or PCBs related health risk associated with swimming in the coastal areas around Palos Verdes where these contaminants are present in the offshore sediments.
-These chemicals stay more in the sediment than in the water.
-However, there are health risks posed by swimming in waters that have high levels of bacteriological and viral contaminants.
-To find out information on the water quality for swimming in Los Angeles and Orange Counties go to the Beach Report Card or State’s Safe to Swim Portal.
+Yes.
+There is no known health risk associated with swimming in the coastal areas around the Palos Verdes Shelf related to DDT or PCBs.
+The contaminated sediment is located on the ocean floor, approximately 200 feet below the surface—too deep for human contact.
+However, there may be health risks posed by swimming in waters with high levels of bacteria or viruses, especially after heavy rain.
+To find information on water quality for swimming, please check the Beach Report Card or the State’s Safe to Swim Portal.

 WHITE CROAKER